-60. Another example of a technology change is the removal of paper paying in slips for customers making banking deposits, who now instead use a chip and pin card.
-This change was made by all the banks at the behest of the Post Office, to ensure consistency, security and standardisation throughout our branch network.
-The changes were implemented from 2016-2018, in favour of utilising the well-adopted chip and pin system, proven to be more secure and less prone to fraud.
-This required the banks to change their internal systems and communicate accordingly to their customers, and the Post Office to ensure all chip and pins terminals in branches were fully compliant and able to accept the changes, and then to change the operating and accounting processes for these transactions.
-This in turn changed ways of working in branches.
+- 61. Another example of technological change is the removal of paper paying-in slips for customers making banking deposits, who now instead use a chip and pin card.
+This change was driven by banks from around DATE to about DATE, because a chip and pin system is more secure and less prone to fraud.
+This required Post Office to install new chip and pin terminals in branches, and to change the operating and accounting processes for these transactions. - 62.
+[Any other technology changes that changed the ways of working in branch? - 63.
+Barcodes on bills?].